hossein-lap/nvim/README.md

     + Main settings
         + Show line-number
         + Enable relative number
-        + Show Statusline
+        + Show statusline
         + Tab width
         + Set spell language
         + etc..
 + `keybind.lua`
-    + Some basic keybinds
+    + Some basic keybindings
         + `\` is set as `<leader>`
             + `<leader>f` is for working with `file` (e.g. compile, run, etc..)
             + `<leader>q` is for `Telescope` commands (only one for nvim-tree)